-TXCIF: In Buffer mode, this flag is set when all the data in the transmit shift register has been shifted out and there is no new data in the transmit buffer (SPIn.DATA).
-The flag is cleared by writing a '1' to its bit location.
-In the Non-Buffer mode, this bit does not have any effect.
+TXCIF: In buffer mode this flag is set when all the data in the transmit shift register has been shifted out and there are no new data in the transmit buffer (DATA).
+The flag is cleared by writing a one to its bit location.
+In non-buffer mode this bit does not have any effect.

-WRCOL: The WRCOL flag is set if the SPIn.DATA register is written to before a complete byte has been shifted out.
-This flag is cleared by first reading the SPIn.INTFLAGS register when WRCOL is set, and then accessing the SPIn.DATA register.
+WRCOL: The WRCOL flag is set if the DATA register is written to before a complete byte has been shifted out.
+This flag is cleared by first reading the SPI.INTFLAGS register when WRCOL is set, and then accessing the DATA register.